ROCm/rocSOLVER/docs/source/userguide_examples.rst

     #include <stdio.h>   // for size_t, printf
     #include <vector>
     #include <hip/hip_runtime_api.h> // for hip functions
-    #include <rocsolver.h> // for all the rocsolver C interfaces and type declarations
+    #include <rocsolver/rocsolver.h> // for all the rocsolver C interfaces and type declarations

     // Example: Compute the QR Factorization of a matrix on the GPU